chef/chef-web-docs/chef_master/source/provisioning_aws.rst

 aws_iam_role
 =====================================================
-The ``aws_iam_role`` resource is a driver-specific resource used by Chef provisioning.
+The ``aws_iam_role`` resource is a driver-specific resource used by Chef Provisioning.
 Use the ``aws_iam_role`` resource to manage `an IAM Role <http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html>`__, An IAM role is similar to a user, in that it is an AWS identity with permission policies that determine what the identity can and cannot do in AWS.
 However, instead of being uniquely associated with one person, a role is intended to be assumable by anyone who needs it.
 Also, a role does not have any credentials (password or access keys) associated with it.
 Instead, if a user is assigned to a role, access keys are created dynamically and provided to the user.

 Syntax
 -----------------------------------------------------